A second-order generalization of TC and DC kernels: Introduction

 \section{Introduction}

 Linear system identification problems are traditionally addressed by using Prediction Error Methods (PEM), see \cite{LJUNG_SYS_ID_1999,SODERSTROM_STOICA_1988}.
 Here, the best model is chosen over a fixed parametric model class (e.g. ARMAX, OE, Box-Jenkins).
-This approach, however, has two issues: first, the parametrization of the predictor is nonlinear which implies that the minimization of the squared prediction error leads to a non-convex optimization problem; second, we have to face a model selection problem (i.e. order selection) which is usually performed by AIC and BIC criteria \citep{AKAIKE_1974,SCHWARZ_1978}.
+This approach, however, has two issues: first, the parametrization of the predictor is nonlinear which implies that the minimization of the squared prediction error leads to a non-convex optimization problem; second, we have to face a model selection problem (i.e. order selection) which is usually performed by AIC and BIC criteria \cite{AKAIKE_1974,SCHWARZ_1978}.

 Regularized kernel-based methods have been recently proposed in system identification in order to overcome the aforementioned limitations, see \cite{PILLONETTO_DENICOLAO2010,EST_TF_REVISITED_2012,KERNEL_METHODS_2014}.
 Here, we search the candidate model, described via the predictor impulse response, in an infinite dimensional nonparametric model class with the help of a penalty term.
-Adopting the Bayesian viewpoint, this is a Gaussian process regression problem \citep{RASMUSSEN_WILLIAMNS_2006}: the impulse response is modeled as a Gaussian process with zero mean and with a suitable covariance function, also called kernel \citep{wahba1990spline}.
+Adopting the Bayesian viewpoint, this is a Gaussian process regression problem \cite{RASMUSSEN_WILLIAMNS_2006}: the impulse response is modeled as a Gaussian process with zero mean and with a suitable covariance function, also called kernel \cite{wahba1990spline}.
 The latter encodes the a priori knowledge about the predictor impulse response.
-For instance, we would that the impulse is Bounded Input Bounded Output (BIBO) stable and with a certain degree of smoothness.
+For instance, the impulse response should be Bounded Input Bounded Output (BIBO) stable and with a certain degree of smoothness.

-The most popular kernels are the tuned-correlated (TC), the diagonal-correlated (DC), and the stable-spline (SS).
-All these kernels encodes the BIBO stability property.
+The most popular kernels are the tuned-correlated (TC), the diagonal-correlated (DC), and the stable-spline (SS), see \cite{EST_TF_REVISITED_2012,PILLONETTO_DENICOLAO2010}.
+All these kernels encode the BIBO stability property.
 Regarding the smoothness, SS is the one inducing more smoothness on the impulse response.
-It is worth noting that many other extensions can be obtained, see for instance \cite{chen2015kernel1,dinuzzo2015kernels,ZORZI2018125,chen2015kernel2,zorzi2020new}.
+It is worth noting that many other extensions can be obtained, see for instance \cite{CHEN2018109,dinuzzo2015kernels,ZORZI2018125,zorzi2020new}.
 All these kernels depend on few hyperparameters that are learnt from the data by minimizing the so called negative log-marginal likelihood.
 This task is computationally expensive especially in the case we want to estimate high dimensional models, e.g. the case of dynamic networks, see \cite{BSL,CHIUSO_PILLONETTO_SPARSE_2012,BSL_CDC}.